-On or around April 13, 2007, Applied Genetics Incorporated Dermatics ("AGI") initiated a lawsuit against OXIS alleging in part that AGI's production, use and sale of L-ergothioneine does not infringe the patents held by OXIS.
-The complaint also alleges that certain actions taken by OXIS to protect and enforce its patents have caused damage to AGI, and asserts claims of unfair competition, tortious interference with prospective economic advantage and contractual relations.
-The complaint also challenges the validity of one of our patents.
-Management believes these claims, allegations and assertions are groundless, and the Company intends to vigorously pursue its legal rights to enforce and protect its patent rights.
+On September 13, 2007, the lawsuit initiated by Applied Genetics Incorporated Dermatics ("AGI") against OXIS on or about April 13, 2007 was dismissed without prejudice by agreement of both parties.
+The original complaint by AGI alleged that certain actions taken by OXIS to protect and enforce its patents have caused damage to AGI, and asserted claims of unfair competition, tortuous interference with prospective economic advantage and contractual relations.
+The complaint also challenged the validity of one of our patents.
+We subsequently counterclaimed alleging that AGI's production, use and sale of L-ergothioneine infringes certain patents held by OXIS.
+The parties have agreed to pursue mediation on the dispute, and subsequently arbitration if mediation proves unsuccessful.

-No other director, officer or affiliate of ours, and no owner of record or beneficial owner of more than five percent (5%) of the securities of the Company, or any associate of any such director, officer or security holder is a party adverse to us or any of our subsidiaries or has a material interest adverse to us or any of our subsidiaries in reference to pending litigation.
+No director, officer or affiliate of ours, and no owner of record or beneficial owner of more than five percent (5%) of the securities of the Company, or any associate of any such director, officer or security holder is a party adverse to us or any of our subsidiaries or has a material interest adverse to us or any of our subsidiaries in reference to pending litigation.